OPEnSLab-OSU/eGreenHouse/README.md

 1. Install eGreenhouseSensorsLoRa.ino onto the eGreenhouse sensor package.
 2. Install ethernetHubLora.ino onto the Ethernet hub.
 3. Install hyperSenseLora.ino onto the HyperRail hub.

+### Dependencies
+Dependencies are in the dependencies folder.
+(Update with way to install these through the Arduino package manager.)

 ## Contributing